scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ##ASSESS_SEQ_ID
 ###Description.
-A unique sequence number to indicate the order of assessments taken by a student on the assessment instance.
+A unique sequence number to indicate the order of opportunities afforded to a student against the assessment indicated by assess_instance_id.
+These opportunities might be referred to as "attempts" at an assessment, but should include all opportunities, even if the attempt was not in fact made, owing to illness for example.

 ###Purpose
-To identify the latest assessment taken by a student, regardless of whether or not results were achieved, especially for those being reassessed.
+To identify the latest assessment attempt by a student, regardless of whether or not results were achieved, especially for those being reassessed.
 Each assessment attempt should have a unique student_on_assessment_instance record, regardless of mitigating circumstances or results.

 ###Derivation
 Jisc